 The cup is awarded by the Committee of 10, a group of fans from each club, and the winner goes to whichever team owns the most points in games played between the rivals.
-Aggregate and current holders are the two tie-breakers.
+Aggregate goals and current holders are the two tiebreakers.

 Roots of the Rivalry

-But the club was somewhat geographically isolated, with the Kansas City Wiz (before their Sporting Kansas City rebrand) closest.
-That all changed in 2005 when RSL joined MLS alongside Chivas USA, sweeping in a dozen-plus years of considerable expansion.
+But the club was somewhat geographically isolated, with the Kansas City Wiz (before their Sporting Kansas City rebrand) proving the nearest opponent.
+That all changed in 2005 when RSL joined MLS as an expansion team.

 One would think rivals wouldn’t trade or exchange players too often, but the Rapids and RSL didn’t abide by that logic early on.
-Look no further than a 2007 trade that sent Kyle Beckerman to RSL and Medhi Ballouchy to the Rapids, plus how defenders Nat Borchers and Chris Wingert departed Colorado for their Rocky Mountain Cup rivals around the same time.
+Look no further than a 2007 trade that sent Kyle Beckerman to RSL and Medhi Ballouchy to the Rapids.
+Defenders Nat Borchers and Chris Wingert also departed Colorado for their Rocky Mountain Cup rivals around the same time.

 Beckerman, now 38, is RSL’s captain and playing his 14th season with the club.
-The defensive midfielder helped steer in RSL’s stellar 2008-14 run, and Borchers and Wingert were fellow linchpins as the Utah-based club enjoyed great Concacaf Champions League and MLS success.
-Meanwhile, Ballouchy was traded from Colorado to the New York Red Bulls for Macoumba Kandji in 2010, the same year the Rapids won their only MLS Cup.
+The defensive midfielder helped steer in RSL’s stellar 2008-'14 run, and Borchers and Wingert were fellow linchpins as the Utah-based club enjoyed great Concacaf Champions League and MLS success.

-As that trade played out, a consequential match took place on Oct.
+One of the most consequential matches between the two clubs took place on Oct.
 25, 2008, the final day of that year’s regular season.
 A win for either club would guarantee a playoff spot and the Rocky Mountain Cup, but RSL just needed a draw to earn a postseason berth.

-Colorado thought they were postseason dancing when Conor Casey scored an early goal, only for Yura Movsisyan to equalizer late in the 1-1 draw.
-In one fateful moment, RSL retained the cup as the previous winner, made the MLS Cup Playoffs for the first time and denied Colorado a postseason berth.
+Colorado thought they were postseason dancing when Conor Casey scored an early goal, only for RSL's Yura Movsisyan to equalize in dramatic fashion for a 1-1 draw that .
+In one fateful moment, RSL retained the Rocky Mountain Cup as the previous winner, they made the MLS Cup Playoffs for the first time and also denied Colorado a postseason berth.

 Another vital moment came in 2013, when Colorado took back the Rocky Mountain Cup after failing to do so in six straight seasons.
 The Aug.
 3 meeting was their third of the season, and a 2-2 draw brought the silverware back to Dick's Sporting Goods Park.
-Colorado had won the first two editions, but then it was all RSL until this moment.
+Colorado had claimed the trophy during the first two years, but it's been all RSL until today.

 As the Rocky Mountain Cup has heavily tilted to RSL in recent years, they’ve enjoyed several blowouts against their rivals.
 None was more lopsided than a 6-0 victory over Colorado on Aug, 25, 2018 at Dick’s Sporting Goods Park.